Optimizing Systems Engineering Through the Vee Model

 Jurassic Park opens with a raptor killing an InGen employee while trying to feed the raptors.
 InGen was not just assessing risks; they were completely disregarding the risks.
 They made some small adjustments by having a cow dropped into the raptor enclosure, but that was not enough.

-They were breeding carnivorous dinosaurs from the inception of the park.
+They were breeding carnivorous dinosaurs from the park's inception.
 After a risk assessment, they could have determined that they needed to manage less dangerous dinosaurs.
 Muldoon, InGen’s game warden, warns that the raptors can move 50-60 miles per hour and have problem-solving intelligence.
-The raptors were testing the fence for weakness systematically.
-Therefore, the raptors nearly won.
+The Raptors were systematically testing the fence for weaknesses.
+Therefore, the Raptors nearly won.
 They were doing some solid systems thinking.

 As Dr. Grant said, “You can’t suppress 65 million years of gut instinct.”
 One way that InGen could have benefited was by performing a risk analysis with a risk burndown chart, and a park full of live, carnivorous dinosaurs is going to need to do some serious risk analysis.